Last updated: December 2, 2022

 - Food and drinks are allowed – and may be provided and consumed – at MIT-sponsored events and meetings, including gatherings held on and off campus.
-For more information about food and drinks at MIT-sponsored events and programs, see the guidance on eating indoors and FAQs for Event Planners.
+For more information about food and drinks at MIT-sponsored events and programs, see the guidance on eating indoors.

 - Children under 12 years of age may visit MIT’s campus and attend MIT events but must be either accompanied by a parent or guardian or participating in a registered MIT K-12 program.
 Please see MIT’s policies on K-12 students and programs for more details on programs and events involving minors.